Stock events for Capricor Therapeutics, Inc. (CAPR)

 Overview of Capricor Therapeutics, Inc.’s business

-Capricor Therapeutics, Inc. is a clinical-stage biotechnology company focused on developing cell and exosome-based therapeutics for muscular and other diseases with unmet medical needs.
-Their lead product candidate, Deramiocel (CAP-1002), is in Phase 3 clinical trials for Duchenne muscular dystrophy (DMD).
-The company is also developing an exosome technology platform, including an Exosome protein-based vaccine in preclinical trials for SARS-CoV-2, the StealthX Exosome Platform for vaccine and therapeutic development, and CAP-2003 for DMD.
+Capricor Therapeutics, Inc. is a clinical-stage biotechnology company focused on developing cell and exosome-based therapeutics and vaccines for diseases with high unmet medical needs.
+Its lead product candidate is Deramiocel (CAP-1002), an allogeneic cell therapy in Phase 3 development for Duchenne muscular dystrophy (DMD) cardiomyopathy.
+Capricor is also advancing the StealthX™ exosome technology platform for targeted delivery of therapeutics and exosome-based vaccines.

 CAPR’s Geographic footprint